Anunth-R/Fast-Robots/lab1.md

 [task_2](https://youtu.be/Ij7tu1WB8s4)

 ## Task 3: Analog Read/Temperature Sensing
-The Artimis Nano has an onboard temperature sensor that can measure ambient temperature.
-When I squeezed the board heating it up, the temperature increased  from 33300 to 33700 units indicating the code works.
+ When I squeezed the board heating it up, the temperature sensor reading increased  from 33300 to 33700 units indicating the code works.

 [task_3](https://youtu.be/af0yhHFqj68)